 NATALIE: And this is from books that are supposed to be helping you have a great marriage, right?

 SHEILA: Yeah.
-Another of the most damaging ones is all men struggle with lust; it’s every man’s battle.
+Another of the most damaging ones is that “All men struggle with lust.
+It’s every man’s battle.”
 When women believe that, their orgasm rates plummet.

 NATALIE: What’s the connection there?